5/5 Small Business Interview: Do What Makes You Happy

 Like many of you reading this blog, Laura inhabits two worlds.
-By day a UX designer at a software firm, she moonlights at Double Stop, her own design agency.
+By day a UX designer at a software firm, she moonlights at Double Stop (design agency of Laura Sly), her own design agency.
 Also, like many of you, Laura has the goal of being self employed some day, and in this 5/5 tells us how that journey is going for her.
 Read on to find out what she has to say about bootstrapping a small business, and doing it solo to boot!

 You describe Double Stop Design, LLC as your ‘freelance design company’.
 Interesting terminology!
 Does that mean that you might expand / hire others at some point, or do you prefer running things on your own?